Harold Castro Player Props: Rockies vs. Dodgers

 Harold Castro At The Plate

-- Castro has picked up an RBI in 25.5% of his games this season, with two or more RBI in 9.8% of his games.
-He has also produced three or more runs in one contest.
+- Castro has driven in a run in 14 games this year (26.9%), including five games with more than one RBI (9.6%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 15 times this year (29.4%), including one multi-run game.
+- In 15 of 52 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.